bartlebythecoder/traveller-universe-creator/README.md

  Possible Improvements Pending:

    - Rewrite Stellar creation rules using  Architect of Worlds
-   - Creat worlds using Architect of Worlds
+   - Create worlds using Architect of Worlds
    - Expand moon data
    - Build a GUI for browsing data
    - Export data to a PDF for publishing

-   - To Do list complete:
+To Do list complete:

    - COMPLETE 2021 10 28: Moons created using Architect of Worlds
    - COMPLETE 2021 10 27: Density added for GG